Caviar Guide by Marky's

 As the Whitefish itself has fins and scales, unlike the Sturgeons from which traditional black caviar is harvested, both the fish and its roe are permissible under Jewish dietary restrictions.
 A Kosher certificate for our caviar from the Orthodox Union can be supplied upon request.

-Thanks for its affordable price and really impressive look, the White fish caviar is most often used for garnishing the hors d'oeuvres, canapes, and different dishes both cold and hot, like salads, risottos, pasta, and many more at parties.
+Due to its affordable price and impressive appearance, Whitefish caviar is most often used at events as garnish for hors d'oeuvres and a variety of dishes both cold and hot, like salads, risottos, pasta, and many more.
 It can also be consumed on an everyday basis as a part of a healthy diet for a snack, garnishing dishes, and flavoring them.

 About the Whitefish

 This is a small fish found mainly in the Great Lakes and surrounding waters.
 The average size of an adult fish is about 50cm in length and under 2kg in weight, with the biggest recorded specimen coming in at 79cm long and weighing 2.3kg.
 The Whitefish is fished in lakes and rivers on a sustainable and highly regulated basis to prevent the overfishing that has threatened many other fish species over recent decades.
 It is also a popular target for sports fishing, especially ice fishing.